JErBerlin/rpsw-game/README.md

 ## How to run..

 If you have Go installed on your computer, you can just get this repository and run this game locally (you can install the go compiler here: https://golang.org/doc/install).

+If you would not like to install a Go compiler, please read further in the section about how to run the application in a docker container.

 ###  the tests